 2. In the ‘Recycled Art’ shop (forgot its name), spotted these gorgeous quilted tote bags.
 They are large.
 And no doubt, they are a lot of work to quilt together.
 Actually, these quilted bags remind me of origami… so let me dub them ‘origami bags’.
 Love these!

-3. In a trendy fashion shop, I spotted this recycled aluminum crochet messenger bag made from the pull tags of soda pop cans.
+3. In a trendy fashion shop, I spotted this recycled aluminium crochet messenger bag made from the pull tags of soda pop cans.
 This bag was made in several sizes, and I saw someone walk around with an over-sized messenger bag.
 Very cool.
 Looked light weight even though made with metal.
 And looked strong.
-I have no idea about pricing, so I scoured around on the web, and actually found a ‘similar’ soda pop-top messenger bag for sale for US$240….
-Oh, and later I looked a bit further online and found a handmade clutchwhich crocheted the pop tops and which offers a similar look to the picture here, for only US$27!
-Wowl
+I have no idea about pricing, so I scoured around on the web, and actually found a ‘similar’ soda pop-top messenger bag for sale for US$190.

 4. On the Christmas craft market, I shopped and shopped and spotted loads of felt bag designs for you, all equally lovely.
 Italy loves felts and is very creative with it.
 These kinds of bags are inexpensive.
 Say, 18 euro.